aeon-toolkit/aeon/docs/governance.md

 involved individuals and make recommendations on actions to take.

-Any CoCW members involved in a CoC report or CoCW members which have a conflict of interest regarding the report are expected to recuse themselves from the process.
+Any CoCW members involved in a CoC report or CoCW members which have a conflict of interest regarding the report are expected to recurse themselves from the process.
 The CoCW is given triage access to the `aeon` GitHub repository to moderate discussions if necessary.